leducp/KickCAT/README.md

 Kick-start your slaves!

+Thin EtherCAT stack desgined to be embedded in a more complex software with efficiency in mind.

 ### Current state:
  - Can go to OP state
  - Can read and write PI
+ - interface redundancy is supported
  - CoE: read and write SDO - blocking and async call
  - CoE: Emergency message
  - Bus diagnostic: can reset and get errors counters